F. F. E. Yeo-Thomas: Life as an agent

-While at Buchenwald, Yeo-Thomas met Squadron Leader Phil Lamason, the officer in charge of 168 Allied airmen being held there.
-At great risk, Yeo-Thomas assisted Lamason in getting the word out of the camp to the German Luftwaffe of the airmen's captivity, knowing that RAF prisoners of war were the responsibility of the Luftwaffe, not of the Gestapo.
-He had to don many disguises, as well as shooting an enemy agent point blank with a pistol to escape.
-Eventually he succeeded and reached Allied lines in late April 1945.
+While at Buchenwald, Yeo-Thomas met Squadron Leader Phil Lamason, the officer in charge of 168 Allied airmen, also being held there.
+At great risk, Yeo-Thomas assisted Lamason in getting word out of the camp to the German Luftwaffe of the airmen's captivity, knowing that RAF prisoners of war were the responsibility of the Luftwaffe, not of the Gestapo.
+He had to don many disguises, as well as shooting an enemy agent point blank with a pistol, to escape.
+Eventually he succeeded in escaping, leading 10 French prisoners of war through German patrols to the American lines in April 1945.

 After the war

 After the war, Yeo-Thomas was to be an important witness at the Nuremberg trials in the identification of Buchenwald officials.
 He was a key prosecution witness at the Buchenwald trial held at Dachau Concentration Camp between April and August 1947.
 At this trial, 31 members of the Buchenwald staff were convicted of war crimes.
 He was also a surprise defence witness in the war crimes trial of Otto Skorzeny, particularly on the charge of Skorzeny's use of American uniforms in infiltrating American lines.
 Yeo-Thomas testified that he and his operatives wore German uniforms behind enemy lines while working for the SOE.

 He died at the age of 61 in his Paris apartment following a massive haemorrhage.
 He was cremated in Paris and then subsequently repatriated to be interred in Brookwood Cemetery, Surrey, where his grave can be found in the Pine Glade Garden of Remembrance.
 In March 2010 his life was commemorated with an English Heritage blue plaque erected at his flat in Queen Court where he lived in Guilford Street, Bloomsbury.

 He was played by Kenneth More in the 1967 TV series The White Rabbit.